GSA/idmanagement.gov/_fpki/common/09_faq.md

 ## What errors can occur in iOS if I don't distribute the FCPCA G2?

-*Sample Safari error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain<br>to a trusted root CA:*
+*Sample Safari error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*
      <br>
      ![ios_safari_untrusted_ssl](../../../assets/fpki/ios_safari_untrusted_ssl.png){:style="width:10%;"}

-*Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain<br>to a trusted root CA:*
+*Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*
      <br>
      ![ios_chrome_untrusted_ssl](../../../assets/fpki/ios_chrome_untrusted_ssl.png){:style="width:10%;"}